-Principals may open the shrink-wrapped packages of test & answer booklets or (for high school STE) answer booklets prior to testing for the sole purpose of applying Student ID labels to the front covers.
+Principals may open the shrink-wrapped packages of test & answer booklets or (for legacy high school STE and the Spanish/English edition of the grade 10 Mathematics test) answer booklets prior to testing for the sole purpose of applying Student ID Labels to the front covers as follows:

-Principals may open packages of answer booklets for high school STE testing up to two days prior to testing in order to apply labels.
+Principals may open packages of answer booklets for legacy high school STE and grade 10 Spanish/English Mathematics testing up to two days prior to testing in order to apply labels.

-The Department recommends that Student ID labels be applied to test & answer booklets on the day of testing, but principals may open packages of test & answer booklets in order to apply labels up to one day prior to testing.
+The Department recommends that Student ID Labels be applied to test & answer booklets on the day of testing, but principals may open packages of test & answer booklets in order to apply labels up to one day prior to testing.
 If this is done, the booklets must then be sealed in envelopes (supplied by the school) and the inventory documented on the envelopes after the labels are applied.
-(High schools do not need to seal STE answer booklets in envelopes prior to testing.)
+(High schools do not need to seal STE or Spanish/English Mathematics answer booklets in envelopes prior to testing.)